 In the first article of this series on How to Implement an LMS, Part 1: Laying the Groundwork, I went over the basic case for why you should even bother with an LMS in the first place, what signs may be present that indicate it’s time to make a switch in LMS vendors, and some of the must-have features that should be present in any 21st-century LMS.
 Going over those aspects laid a good introductory foundation to the LMS implementation process.
 The next phase is to conduct a thorough series of analyses that will help you narrow down what it is you really need an LMS to deliver in your organization.
+Get a free consultation on how to implement a learning management system.

 I think the most important thing to say about this analysis phase is this: Don’t skimp on it!
 If you’re in the situation of being thoroughly dissatisfied with your current LMS, then you want to do everything in your power to make a better choice this time around, right?
 And if what you’re facing is being a first-time LMS adopter, you want to make the best choice the first time around.
 Either way, the analysis phase I’ll be describing in this article is possibly the most important part of the whole LMS implementation process.
 It may feel like a time-sink, but the pay-off in terms of making better LMS decisions is well worth the extra time and effort it takes to conduct a thorough analysis.
 Otherwise, you run the risk of making a poor choice that misses the mark.
 The analysis phase includes assessing the general audience, the learning already in place, a technical analysis, a business-case analysis, and finally a training/learning departmental assessment.
+Get a free consultation on how to implement a learning management system.

 Assessing the General Audience